 A visitor to the Georgetown Heritage Center, the old restored schoolhouse that hosts our Plein Air art show (A labor of love), told me a story about visiting a schoolhouse museum in Victoria, British Columbia.
 (I won’t repeat the story here; it’s his story.)
 He mentioned the Empress Hotel, which reminded me of my own experience of one of those moments that leave you thinking… was it fate or mere coincidence?

 My son, Adam, and I flew to Toronto to see my brother and his family at year’s end 2016.
-Having planned the journey backwards, we then rode the Via Rail train for five relaxing, scenic days across pristine wilds and waterways, between the dramatic mountains of Jasper National Park in the northern Rockies, and through bustling Canadian cities, to Vancouver where we boarded a ferry and arrived in charming, historic Victoria in time for Christmas.
+Having planned the journey backwards, we then rode the Via Rail train for five relaxing, scenic days across pristine wilds and waterways, between the dramatic mountains of Jasper National Park in the northern Rockies, and through bustling western Canadian cities, to Vancouver where we boarded a ferry and arrived in charming, historic Victoria in time for Christmas.

 Adam surprised me with an extravagant gift: Tea at the Empress, a British-style tradition.
 We walked up to the grand hotel, reflected with gentle waves in inner Victoria Harbor, around mid-afternoon, slightly late for our appointment.
 After sampling several carefully selected teas and lovely, rich cookies and cakes, elegantly presented, we tarried a while, in no hurry to leave.
 Presently, a waitperson walked by leading an Asian family to their table: a young woman, and then an older woman who might be her mother—wait, she looks so much like—and then a tall good-looking Japanese man, gray at the temples, behind her.
-When I recognized him, I knew for sure that the woman was indeed my friend Valerie, originally from Singapore, that I knew during my three-plus years living in Japan.
+When I recognized him, I knew for sure that the woman was indeed my friend Valerie, originally from Singapore, whom I knew during my three-plus years living in Japan.
 It had been five years since I left.
 Valerie and I met at the International Salon that held language and cultural classes for foreigners in Fuchu, my city near Tokyo.
 She was one of the last people to come to my flat, to pick up my futon, as I gave away my Japanese belongings.
 I called out to her; she turned and looked startled; then laughter, hugs, introductions.
 We joined them at a plush sofa in front of a fire to catch up, chat, and take photos.

 We marveled at our chance encounter.
 So many small details of timing that, had they not happened just that way, we would have missed each other completely.
 We were running late; they came early.
 They could have been seated on the opposite side of the spacious room.
 Her daughter was studying English in Vancouver and they were visiting her in North America, and we had just emerged from our trip across Canada.
 Neither of us had been to Victoria before, and the teas were booked throughout the day for weeks around the holiday.
 How many other people from our past might we unknowingly miss every day in our wanderings through our busy lives?